Image Credit: We Animals Media

 Manipulating the balance of effector and regulatory T cells to promote islet xenograft.
 NHMRC funding grant 1061868 -2014-2018) $1,542,601.00

-Ex vivo-expanded baboon CD39 + regulatory T cells prevent rejection of porcine islet xenografts in NOD-SCID IL-2rγ -/- mice reconstituted with baboon peripheral blood mononuclear cells
+The below 2017 publication provides as example of baboon (cells) transplantation to mice at the University of Sydney, funded by the NHMRC: Ex vivo-expanded baboon CD39 + regulatory T cells prevent rejection of porcine islet xenografts in NOD-SCID IL-2rγ -/- mice reconstituted with baboon peripheral blood mononuclear cells

 Animal-Derived Body Parts